 5 Tips to Improve Your Career Development

-Career management isn't just a nice-to-do, it's a must do, if you expect to gain maximum success and happiness from the hours you invest in work.
-Face it, you are likely going to work 40 hours a week for your entire adult life.
-Why not make them the best 40 hours that you can create?
+Career management is a must if you expect to gain maximum success and happiness from the hours you invest in work.
+You are likely going to work 40 hours a week for your entire adult life, and by managing your career effectively, you can make the best of those 40 hours.

-Share your goals with your boss and you have created a partner who can help you broaden your experience.
+Share your goals with your boss and gain a partner who can help you broaden your experience.

-You are chock full of talents and skills.
-Continuing their development will stretch your world and enable more of your unique contribution.
-This, in turn, will make your career success and progress a cornerstone in your fully-developed life.
-Does your world get any better than this?
-Not really.
+Developing your talents and skills will stretch your world and enable more of your unique contribution.
+This, in turn, can make your career success.

-When most employees think about their careers, they have not thought past their current job or the next promotion that they'd like to receive.
+Many employees have not thought past their current job or the next promotion they'd like to receive.
 They need to broaden their short-term thinking.
 As employees are promoted up the organization chart, fewer jobs become available, yet continuing to grow skills and experience should still be a priority for people obtaining value from and adding value to their career.

 5 Tips for Career Growth and Development

-Here are additional thoughts about career management.
-Dr. Tracey Wilen-Daugenti, Vice President and Managing Director of Apollo Research Institute and Visiting Scholar in Stanford University's Media X program, recommends five additional career management strategies.
+Dr. Tracey Wilen-Daugenti, vice president and managing director of Apollo Research Institute and visiting scholar in Stanford University's Media X program, recommends five additional career management strategies.

-- Could your career development and management use help to gain momentum?
+- Set goals and create a plan to achieve them.
+Could your career development and management use help to gain momentum?
 People who are the most successful and satisfied in their careers have proactively determined what they want from work.
-Once they’ve decided on their goals, they make a plan to accomplish the goals.

-- Developing a timeline with career goals and expected milestones is also an effective way to manage your career.
+- Develop a timeline, including milestones.
 Bringing your boss and his or her sponsorship and mentoring into the picture will ensure that you have an internal mentor who will help you manage your career.

-- Some companies have formal programs to help employees develop their careers.
+- Utilize company programs.
+Some companies have formal programs to help employees develop their careers.
 In others, you will need to informally pursue your career development.
 Companies with programs generally focus energy on helping employees develop and follow a career path.

-- The career path is discussed at several meetings bi-annually with the employee’s boss.
-The company doesn’t own the career path; the employee does.
-But, the company demonstrates its deep commitment to its employees by assisting where possible with resources of time and dollars.
+- Own your career path.
+A career path can be discussed at several bi-annual meetings with your boss.
+Some companies demonstrate a deep commitment to their employees by assisting where possible with resources of time and dollars.
+However, remember that it is your career path.